ShyShys/WHM-Leveling-Guide/WHM Leveling.md

 * *Tetragrammaton (level 60)*: Single target heal (oGCD)

 ## Healing
 At level 52 you unlock Solace this is one of your three Lily spells, this should be used instead of Cure II as it does not cost mana.
 You also unlock Asylum, this should be used often as it has a low 60s cooldown and provides a powerful regen tool for anyone inside with a short cooldown.
 Asylum can also be used just for healign tanks during trash pulls.
 Thin Air is unlocked at 58, this is a part of your mana control tool keep one on cooldown at all times and use your extra one for high mana cost spells or a resurrect.
-At 60 you get tetragrammaton, it has a strong single target heal to help DPS who get hit by an extra mechanic or to help your tank heal.
+At 60 you get tetragrammaton, it has a strong single target heal it's primarily used as a tank healing tool but can also be used to top off a low dps.
 This should be used often during trash pulls and should be used over cure II and Solace since it's a free heal.

 ## Damage
 At level 54 your Stone II upgrades to Stone III, but Holy is still more damage for 2 or more targets.
 At level 56 you gain Assize, it has a heal and a damage component but you want to use it near cooldown as a damage ability that has the side effect of also healing.
 If it's coming off cooldown you should delay any other healing to get the healing value out of Assize while also using it for damage.